-Together with the client I developed a website design with an intuitive structure, easy to follow and to understand even by the least tech-savvy of us.
+Together with the client, I developed a website design with an intuitive structure, easy to follow and to understand even by the least tech-savvy visitors.

-Weeks of research, analysis and benchmarking confirmed my intuition - projects and images stand in the light.
-Therefore, I created a so called website ‘vitrine’ (a.k.a showcase website) and I set up a structure that could easily accommodate change in time.
+Weeks of research, analysis and benchmarking confirmed hunches – projects and images stand in the light.
+Therefore, a so-called website ‘vitrine’ (a.k.a showcase website) was developed with a structure that could easily accommodate change in time.

-Looking back briefly, this has been one of the most inspiring project I have worked on so far.
+Looking back briefly, this has been one of the most inspiring projects we have worked on so far.
 And one of the most challenging.
 One cannot understand details, nor show enough rigour before working with architects.

-The working team bursts out with individuality and multiculturality.
-In order to achieve this sense of uniqueness, I collected each member of the team favourite colour.
-I created afterwards colourful filters that become active as soon as one hovers their cursor above each portrait.
+The studio bursts out with individuality and multiculturality.
+In order to achieve this sense of uniqueness, I ran a simple survey and collected each member's favourite colour.
+A simple feature was applied afterwards to implement colourful filters that become active as soon as one hovers their cursor above each portrait

-So I set up a marketing program to help the studio score better performance indicator in terms of notoriety.
-The second part of the project included the keyword optimisation, as we all know it today - SEO.
+A simple marketing programme was established beforehand to help the studio score better performance indicators in terms of notoriety.
+The second part of the project included keyword optimisation, known for the more popular term - SEO.
 The advantage when working with inspiring material is that content marketing comes only naturally.

 According to the initial strategy, the last part of this project focuses on the social media strategy and the media relations plan.
-I hope you will enjoy reading and watching their stories, they come in different versions and from an individual architectural context.
+I hope you'll enjoy reading and watching their stories as much as I did when creating their ‘showcase’ website.
+They come in different versions and from an individual architectural context.